senzing-garage/serve-grpc/docs/examples.md

 This example shows how to use a Postgres database with the Senzing gRPC Server.

 The example brings up a Postgres Docker container.
-If you already have a Postgres database, steps #1 and #2 may be skipped, the `SENZING_TOOLS_DATABASE_URL` value needs to reference your Postgres database, and the `--network` argument is no longer needed.
+If you already have a Postgres database:
+    - Steps #1 and #2 may be skipped
+    - The `SENZING_TOOLS_DATABASE_URL` value needs to reference your Postgres database
+    - The `--network` argument is no longer needed

 1. Create a Docker network.